I. If You Need to Calm Down Right Now

 The Wim Hof Method (WHM) is the most commercially prominent breathing-and-cold protocol in modern practice.
 It has both real research support and documented serious harms.
 Both deserve treatment.

-The technique should also not be practiced while driving, operating machinery, or in any context where loss of consciousness would be dangerous.
+The technique should also not be practised while driving, operating machinery, or in any context where loss of consciousness would be dangerous.
 Cases of fainting and brief loss of consciousness during WHM practice are common enough that the safety protocol exists for a reason.

 Standard WHM Technique: